SOLAS-TTRPG/SOLAS/v2/boons/Mind/Evoker.md

 # [Evoker](Evoker.md)
 **Hellfire isn't limited to the lower planes**

-Your maximum number of known spells is increased by your Dexterity.
+Your maximum number of known spells is increased by your Strength.

 # Spells
 The [Evoker](Evoker.md) Spell List is as follows: